awsdocs/aws-certificate-user-guide/doc_source/troubleshooting-email-validation.md

-# Troubleshoot Email Problems<a name="troubleshooting-email"></a>
+# Troubleshoot Email Validation Problems<a name="troubleshooting-email-validation"></a>

-Consult the following topics if you have trouble with validation email\.
+Consult the following guidance if you are having touble validating a certificate with email\.

 **Topics**
 + [Not Receiving Validation Email](#troubleshooting-no-mail)